 need in ourselves to successfully make the transfer, and the second verse

-tells how to do it.
-We need to receive the delegated authority of God and a
+tells us how to do it.
+It is one thing to receive the grace of God; it is another

-reminding Timothy to invest his life in soul winners who will dedicate their
+others and perpetuate the gospel to the next generation, reminding Timothy to invest his life in soul winners who will dedicate their

 (106i) Thy kingdom come